Tips for Visiting the Smithsonians in Washington DC

 Skip the backpack to get through security quicker

-The trick to having your bag go through quickly is to have few pockets and very little inside.
+The trick is to have as few pockets as possible and very little inside.

 Avoiding the Crowds By Skipping Peak Times